opendatasoft/ods-documentation-explore-api/source/includes/odata/introduction.md

 # OData API

-OpenDataSoft features an OData API that supports versions 3.0 and 4.0 of the protocol.
+Opendatasoft features an OData API that supports versions 3.0 and 4.0 of the protocol.
 It can be used either directly or through the Microsoft Excel integration.